apache/incubator-uniffle/README.md

 ### Deploy In Kubernetes

-We have provided operator of uniffle used for deploying it in kubernetes environments.
+We have provided an operator for deploying uniffle in kubernetes environments.

 For details, see the following document: